 Although the audience and message differed, Propergander was designed with the parent brand PLGRM in mind.
 Key branding elements were retained such as PLGRM's logo outline however, a new colour hue and font was introduced to add prominence, character and depth.

-Creating the brand from the ground up involved the development of all assets including a comprehensive brand styleguide that could be used internally by the team.
-This, ensured the PLGRM team could have an understanding of the importance of it's sister brand and to be consistent when using fonts and their logo in different applications.
+Building the brand from the ground up involved developing all assets of design including a comprehensive brand style guide for internal education purposes.
+This ensured the PLGRM team understood the new elements of it's sister brand and how to employ it in different applications.

-Luckily we had taken a mobile first approach which had helped to always consider space limitations when laying out content on the pages.
+Anticipating its importance, we took a mobile first approach from an early stage of design.
+This helped to safeguard against any space limitations when laying out content on the pages.